Zorroa/zorroa-js-frontend-library/README.md

 You can view the first level dependencies by running `npm list -g --depth 0`.
 Depth here is the nesting level.
 Try a number like 10 to see the full dependency chain.
 It is important to note that while it looks like a tree when running this command, the install is flat and will make your `node_modules` directory look completely terrifying.

+#### Adding & Removing Dependencies

+For stability, we use the 'npm shrinkwrap' feature to version-lock all packages.

+To add a new package:

+- npm install normally.
+Make sure to use an exact version number in package.json -- Make sure to use an exact version and not a range.
+For example use "axios": "0.14.0" rather than "axios": "0.14.0^" -- We do not want versions to automatically upgrade.
+We want to upgrade packages explicitly.
+Automatic upgrades have broken the build unexpectedly.
+-- Info on version number syntax here: https://github.com/npm/node-semver
+- npm shrinkwrap --dev
+- Manually remove the top-level "fsevents" block from npm-shrinkwrap.json, if it exists.

+To remove a package:

+- Remove the package line from package.json
+- Remove the top-level entry for that package from npm-shrinkwrap.json
+- Reinstall packages: npm cache clean; rm -rf node_modules; npm install

+To upgrade packages:

+- Set desired versions in package.json
+- rm npm-shrinkwrap.json
+- Reinstall packages: npm cache clean; rm -rf node_modules; npm install
+- npm shrinkwrap --dev
+- Manually remove the top-level "fsevents" block from npm-shrinkwrap.json, if it exists.

 ## Code Style

 The one and only: